Giskard-AI/giskard/docs/integrations/huggingface/index.md

 client.upload(...)
 ```

-## Upgrade your Giskard hub in Hugging Face Spaces
+## Upgrade your Giskard Hub in HuggingFace Spaces

-The newly created Giskard hub from the template and the duplication comes with the latest tested Giskard hub version.
-Giskard hub will keep the same version without an implicit upgrade.
-If you want to keep align with the newest excited features from Giskard, the upgrade is recommended.
+When installing the Hub in HuggingFace Spaces, the latest version will be fetched.
+The version will always remain the same unless you manually run an upgrade.
+Upgrades are recommended to get the latest features and bug fixes deployed by Giskard.

-To do so, you can simply open the `Dockerfile` in your repo to edit.
+To do so, you can open the `Dockerfile` in your repository.
 The first line should be similar to this:

 ```
 FROM docker.io/giskardai/giskard:<version>
 ```

-Change `<version>` to the newest version and save the file.
-After the build and rebooting of the Space, you should be able to enjoy the features in the latest Giskard hub.
+Change `<version>` to the latest version and save the file.
+After the build and rebooting of the Space, you should be able to enjoy the latest features in the Giskard Hub.

 :::{warn}
-You might loose the data in your current Giskard instance on Hugging Face Spaces, if you are not using a persistent storage.
+If you have not activated persistent storage, you might loose the data in your current Giskard instance on Hugging Face Spaces.
-Make sure that your projects have backups in any case.
+Make sure that your projects have backups in case.
 :::

 ## Feedback and support